Michael Skibbe: 2008–12: Going to Turkey and returning to the Bundesliga

 On 11 June 2008 Skibbe agreed terms with the Turkish football club Galatasaray.
 He won the Turkish Super Cup after a 2–1 victory against Kayserispor.
 Galatasaray failed to qualify for the group stages of the UEFA Champions League after they lost 3–2 on aggregate to Steaua Bucuresti.
 Skibbe was sacked from Galatasaray on 23 February 2009, after a heavy 5–2 loss to Kocaelispor.
 Skibbe left Galatasaray fifth in the table, outside of a UEFA Champions League spot.

 On 4 June 2009, Eintracht Frankfurt announced that Skibbe would succeed Friedhelm Funkel as head coach of the club.
 On 22 March 2011, after a decline in the Bundesliga, Skibbe was sacked by the club.
 Skibbe finished with a record of 25 wins, 15 draws, and 27 losses.

 On 17 July 2011, Eskişehirspor announced that Skibbe would succeed Bülent Uygun as head coach of the club.
 On 27 December 2011, Skibbe's contract was dissolved to make way for his move to Hertha BSC.
-Skibbe finished with a record of nine wins, three draws, and five losses.
+Skibbe finished with a record of nine wins, three draws and five losses.

 Skibbe was officially released from Eskişehirspor to make way for his Hertha BSC move on 27 December 2011.
 After five losses in five games with the team, Skibbe was sacked from Hertha BSC on 12 February 2012.

 2012–15: Foreign club management positions

-On 17 May 2012, he was formally introduced as the new manager of Karabükspor for 1+1 years.
-Skibbe left the club on 5 November 2012.
-Skibbe finished with a record of four wins, three draws, and five losses.
+On 17 May 2012, he was formally introduced as the new manager of Karabükspor on a two-year contract.
+However, Skibbe left the club on 5 November 2012.
+Skibbe finished with a record of four wins, three draws and five losses.

-On 15 June 2013, Skibbe was appointed as the new manager of Grasshopper Club Zürich, succeeding Uli Forte.
+On 15 June 2013, Skibbe was appointed as the new manager of Grasshoppers, succeeding Uli Forte.
 In January 2015, his contract was terminated by mutual consent.
 The club's management met thereby Skibbe's desire of realignment.

 On 12 January 2015, it was reported that Skibbe had taken over Turkish Süper Lig side Eskişehirspor as the new manager.
 He had been coach of the club before in 2011 for six months.